 Creating my first typeface Miranda Sans, as you see used here across my portfolio website, has helped me to respect typeface designers and their work.
 I think I’ve fallen in love with typeface design because of its mix between technical and visual implementation.

 On one hand, you really need to understand the technical aspect of creating a typeface.
 Everything from hinting, kerning, learning a new application (Glyphs) and how interlacing works.
 On the other hand, you need to be a great designer understanding relationships between various shapes and make it into one family of glyphs that belongs together.
 No matter the order and font weight.

 I truly believe that by creating your own typeface you become a better designer.

 Select font size:

-Enough with the explanations – Allow me to present Miranda Sans:
+Enough talking – Let me introduce you to Miranda Sans: